Nima-Khodabandelou/Notes/notes.md

 ##
 - Final keyword

-      A final class cannot be subclassed.
+      final class cannot be subclassed.

-      A final method cannot be overridden.
+      final method cannot be overridden.

-      create and document a class carefully or declare it final for safety reasons.
+      create and document class carefully or declare it final for safety reasons.

-      making a class final: no other programmer can improve it. can’t fix any problem with it --> lose extensibility
+      final class: can’t be improvede or fixed -> lose extensibility

-      If methods of class called by other methods, should consider making the called methods final.
-Otherwise, overriding them can affect the work of callers.
+      make called methods of class final.
+Otherwise, overriding can affect callers

-      If constructor calls other methods, should generally declare these methods final.
+      make constructor called methods final

-      making all methods of the class final -> can extend the class
+      can extend class with all methods final

-      marking the class itself final -> can't extend the class

-      can’t reassign final reference variable, But the object it refers to is mutable.
+      can’t reassign final reference variable But object it refers to is mutable

       ex:
 	      final Cat cat = new Cat();
 	      cat.setWeight(5) -> valid

-      class constants should be uppercase nad final, with components separated by
-      underscore:
+      class constants: uppercaseو final, underscored:

          static final int MAX_WIDTH = 999;

-      static final fileds -> initialize them	upon declaration in the static initializer block
+      static final fileds: initialize upon declaration in static initializer block

-      instance final fields -> initialize them upon declaration in the instance initializer block in the constructor
+      instance final fields: initialize upon declaration in instance initializer block in constructor

-      A final argument can’t be changed inside a method
+      final argument can’t be changed inside method

-      constructor can never be final

-      interface can never be final
+      constructor and interface can never be final
  ##
 - Immutability

-      once create an object -> not allowed to change the content.
-	  If try to change and alteration successfully done -> a new object will be created.
+      create immut. object -> not allowed to change/update content -> If try to change and alteration successfully done -> create new object

-      immutable obj -> its state doesn’t change after it has been initialized.
+      immut. obj -> state doesn’t change after initialization
-      ex: String class instantiated -> value never changes.

-      immutable object can’t be updated -> programs need to create a new object for every change of state.

-      benefits of immutable obj:

-		good for caching purposes <--> don’t have to worry about the value changes
+      benefits:

+		for caching

 		inherently thread-safe

-      create immutable class:
+      create immut class:

 		Declare class as final